bobb-Rob/bobb-rob/README.md

 ## Hi there, I am Robertson Arthur-Akpan 👋
 > ### About me
-> - I am a full-stack software developer seeking full time on-site and ***preferably*** remote jobs/opportunities.
+> - I am a Software Quality Assurance Engineer and Software Developer in Test (SDET) seeking full-time on-site and preferably remote job opportunities.
-> - Hungry for knowledge; proficient with Javascript, React, Ruby, Ruby on Rails, with some basics of Node.js and basics of data analytics.
+> - Hungry for knowledge; proficient in software testing, test automation, and development with a focus on quality assurance.
+Skilled in JavaScript, React, Ruby, Ruby on Rails, and experienced in Node.js, Java, and Python.
+Proficient in data analytics with a keen eye for quality and precision.
 > - My various hobbies : 1.
 Exploring new tech concepts 2.
 Drumming 3.
-Playing game
+Playing games

 ### Get in touch